DeliriumProducts/aumo/paper/fission/paper.md

 We provide the following features:

 - Blazing fast
-- Transfering information (the digital receipt) through the use of NFC (Near-Field Communication)
+- Transferring information (the digital receipt) through the use of NFC (Near-Field Communication)
 - Online Store for coupons/rewards, provided from the corresponding shop/restaurant
 - User panel (Mobile app)
 - Admin panel for managing the online store